Stephon Clark: He was still an unarmed man killed for breaking windows

 We know we can’t see the service records of these officers, because Becerra is guarding them despite state law.
 We know Steinberg can’t do much about cops he can’t control.

 So what do we have?
-We have many people angry and taking the streets.
+We have people angry and taking to the streets.
 And we have other folks who believed and appreciated Schubert’s presentation.

 “Anne Marie is an ethical public servant and didn’t bend to the hue and cry of misguided protestors, because her obligation and that of her office is to make charging decisions based on the evidence,” he continued.